 John was born in Baltimore, MD and graduated from Oberlin College and Conservatory in 1998 with degrees in economics and piano performance.
 He completed a master’s degree in orchestral conducting at the University of Michigan in 2003.
 He started his musical adventures at age 5 studying piano and composition, and was singing professionally as a boy soprano at age 8.

-John joined the St. Clare’s family in 2007, and is also the Artistic Director of The Music Project, a non-profit he founded in 2009 empowering young people to create emotionally engaging and intellectually relevant artistic presentations delivered through multiple channels including live performance.
+John joined the St. Clare’s family in 2007, and is also the President and Creative Lead of The Hive Project, a non-profit that empowers artists, educators and entrepreneurs (young and old) united by a common desire to share, teach and compassionately serve.
 He is Director of Orchestras at Greenhills School, has served as Music Director and Conductor of The Life Sciences Orchestra at the University of Michigan and the Ann Arbor Youth Orchestra.
 He has worked with the Saint Louis Symphony Orchestra, the Detroit Civic Orchestras and other ensembles in the US and abroad.
 As a choral conductor, he has worked with the Boychoir of Ann Arbor (7 years) and with numerous local and regional opera companies.
 He maintains an active teaching and coaching schedule, and is managing partner of Post Companies, LLC, a web services and consulting company specializing in communication tools for organizations around the world.
 He has served on the Standing Commission on Communications and Information Technology for the Episcopal Church, sits on various boards of local non-profits, and is a member of the Episcopal Communicators network.

 Parish Administrative Coordinator